Service-Direct/php-partners-sdk/README.md

-# Marketplace Partners API Instructions + PHP Examples
+# Earn API Instructions + PHP Examples

 ## Overview:
 The purpose of this SDK it to ease the integration process for our affiliates who use PHP.